deadlyfingers/blog/_posts/2019-01-08-adaptive-web-design-with-react.md

 yarn add @material-ui/core
 ```

 Material UI Select components and custom date pickers can provide a great experience on desktop using a mouse, but I find they can run into a number of UX issues on mobile.
 I think this could be one of the reasons the [Material UI Picker docs](https://material-ui.com/demos/pickers/) mention there are falling back to native input controls.
 But whilst the experience of native pickers is optimal on mobile, it's not widely available on desktop yet.
-Also, web designers have little control over how it looks on desktop at the minute, so if you site uses a dark theme it may look a bit out of place or like lazy design.
+Also, web designers have little control over how it looks on desktop at the minute, so if you site uses a dark theme it may look a bit out of place or lazy design.

 In the ideal world we would have native pickers that support basic theming using CSS for desktop browsers but until that happens I think the best way to go is to use the Material UI Select and a custom Date Picker on desktop, whilst taking advantage of the native selects and pickers on mobile.
 Fortunately there's a [React device detect component](https://github.com/duskload/react-device-detect) to help with that!